Automated Clustering and Program Repair for Introductory Programming Assignments: Introduction

 \section{Introduction}

 \seclabel{intro}

 Providing feedback on programming assignments is an integral part of a class on introductory programming and requires substantial effort by the teaching personnel.
-This problem is even more significant today with the increasing popularity of programming education.
-There are several Massive Open Online Courses~\cite{masters:MOOCs} (MOOCs) that teach introductory programming; the biggest challenge in such a setting is scaling personalized feedback to a large number of students.
+This problem has become even more pressing with the increasing demand for programming education, which universities are unable to meet (it is predicted that in the US by 2020 there will be one million more programming jobs than students~\cite{geekwire}).
+This has given rise to several Massive Open Online Courses (MOOCs) that teach introductory programming~\cite{masters:MOOCs}; the biggest challenge in such a setting is scaling personalized feedback to a large number of students.

-One standard feedback mechanism is to present the student with a failing test case (either generated automatically using test input generation tools~\cite{tillmann13:teaching} or selected from a comprehensive collection of representative test inputs provided by the instructor).
+The most common approach to feedback generation is to present the student with a failing test case; either generated automatically using test input generation tools~\cite{tillmann13:teaching} or selected from a comprehensive collection of representative test inputs provided by the instructor.
 This is useful feedback, especially since it mimics the setting of how programmers debug their code.
 However, this is not sufficient, especially for students in an introductory programming class, who are looking for more guided feedback to make progress towards a correct solution.

-We consider AutoGrader~\cite{singh:pldi13} as the state-of-the-art approach in generating feedback on functional correctness for introductory programming assignments; we refer the reader to~\secref{related} for further related work.
-AutoGrader uses a program repair technique to provide feedback on incorrect attempts.
-AutoGrader takes as input a reference solution and a list of potential corrections (in the form of expression rewrite rules), both provided by the course instructor, and searches for a set of minimal corrections using a SAT-based technique.

-AutoGrader is capable of repairing a large number of student attempts (64\%); and also generates a repair quite fast (in 10 seconds per attempt, on average), which is especially important in an interactive teaching setting like MOOC.
-However, AutoGrader is limited in three ways: (1) due to a huge search space it can generate only up to 4 modifications, beyond which its performance degrades significantly; (2) it only modifies program expressions as opposed to performing other kinds of modifications such as inserting new statements, swapping order of statements, or handling larger conceptual errors; (3) it requires a domain-expert to provide a list of potential corrections, for each assignment separately.
+A more guided feedback can be generated from modifications that make a student's program correct, using a program repair technique as pioneered by the AutoGrader tool~\cite{singh:pldi13}.
+Generating feedback from program repair is an active area of research: One line of work focuses on improving the \emph{technical capabilites of program repair} in introductory education~\cite{Refazer,Rivers17,qlose}, while another line of research focuses on \emph{pedagogical questions} such as how to best provide repair-based feedback to the students~\cite{LS17,HintsDesignSpace}.
+In this paper we propose a new completely automated approach for repairing introductory programming assignments, while sidelining the pedagogical questions for future work.